Skip to main content

 The Water Infrastructure upgrade addresses the critical need for a robust water supply network that can adequately support the increasing demands of both tourists and island businesses in peak visitation periods.

-With a $34.1 million investment, the project aims to revamp the island’s outdated system, including the desalination plant, water mains and distribution network.
+The project aims to revamp the island’s outdated system, including the desalination plant, water mains and distribution network and essential services corridor.
 This strategic upgrade is vital for meeting both current and future water demands as well as enhancing firefighting capabilities.
 The Water Infrastructure Master Plan guides the multi-stage delivery, ensuring a sustainable and efficient water service for the next two decades.

 Key benefits